Start by clicking on "Fill out the template"

 In most cases, the employer will be required to keep paying the employee until the end of the notice period (or provide payment in lieu of that notice).

 The Fair Work Act 2009 (Cth) and the National Employment Standards (NES) apply to most employment situations in Australia.
+Further information is available from the Fair Work Ombudsman.

 However, in addition, many employment situations are also governed by modern awards or enterprise agreements.
 If such an award or agreement applies, then that will set out some additional minimum standards with which the employer must comply.